xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 The [EdgeRouter X](https://www.ui.com/edgemax/edgerouter-x/) is small, cheep and surprisingly capable.
 I'm not to fond of the EdgeOS admin interface, but it gets the job done.

 Getting the UniFi Security Gateway is an option but it's less flexible, more expensive and can not route 1 Gbit/s.
 It's easier to set up since everything can be done in the UniFi interface.

+*Update 2020-04-06*: Added a section about setting up needed DNS forwarding to VLANs on the EdgeRouter.
+A reader was kind enough to alert me that this was a missing step.
+I had it configured myself but missed to add it to the blog post.

 ## Initial setup of EdgeRouter